-ATTENTION: All Education Minnesota professional development is canceled through May 4 -- with the possibility of future cancellations after that -- due to COVID-19.
-We hope to get as much as possible online in the coming weeks.
-We are also currently in discussions with PELSB on any extension of relicensure deadlines.
+ATTENTION: All Education Minnesota professional development is canceled through June -- with the possibility of future cancellations after that -- due to COVID-19.

 Become an advocate for members and help strengthen your local union by attending one of our core trainings, open to active Education Minnesota members only.